roopansh/Udacity-CS344-Parallel-Programming-CUDA/Problem Set 2/README.md

-## Converting Colored Image to Black & White
+## Applying Gaussian Blur to an Image

 #### Compile